woowl/bold-jobs/product-manager.md

 ## **Requirements**

-* Minimum of two years in product management
+* Minimum of three years in product management
 * Excellent communication skills
 * Commitment to building a company
+* Experience in interaction design
+* Experience at an early stage company

 ## **Non-requirements**